Mackenzie McKee Denies Divorce Drama Is For ‘Teen Mom OG’ After Photo Of Her Kissing Husband Surfaces

 Mackenzie McKee shocked her followers when she announced that she and her husband, Josh McKee, were separating.
-However, over the weekend, Mackenzie posted two photos of the two to Instagram.
+However, over the weekend, Mackenzie posted two photos of the couple on Instagram.
 In one photo, Mackenzie is kissing Josh on the cheek and in another, the two are both smiling.
 Mackenzie didn’t say too much in the caption, but did call her estranged husband her “best friend.”

-Although the two looked happy in the photos, fans flocked to the comments with confusion.
+The two looked happy in the photos, so fans flocked to the comments with confusion.
 Some wondered if the drama that recently played out was for Teen Mom OG.
 However, Mackenzie took to Twitter to set the record straight.

 “The day josh takes his time and money to plan something for Mtv is the day h*ll freezes over.
 He has never been about tv.
 Y’all are hilarious and couldn’t be happy for someone else if your life depends on it.”